shashi-bot/AI-Voice-Bot/README.md

-Voice Bot
+AI Voice Bot
-Voice Bot is a single-page web application that allows users to interact with an AI-powered assistant via voice or text input.
-The bot answers questions about the creator's background and experience, leveraging GitHub AI for text responses and Azure Text-to-Speech (TTS) for voice output.
+AI Voice Bot is a single-page web application that allows users to interact with an AI-powered assistant via voice or text input.
+The bot answers questions about the creator's background and experience, leveraging  AI for text responses and Azure Text-to-Speech (TTS) for voice output.
 The application is built with HTML, CSS, and JavaScript, and deployed on Vercel with a serverless function to securely handle API calls.
 Features

 Voice Interaction: Use speech recognition to ask questions (supported in Chrome and Edge).